-If you’re propagating a plant by stem or leaf cuttings, or have cuttings shipped to you, we have a few tips and tricks you can follow to ensure the cuttings take root and thrive within their new home!
+If you’re propagating a plant by stem or leaf cutting, we have a few tips and tricks you can follow to ensure the cuttings take root and thrive within their new home.

-Propagation is fun and an easy way to increase your plant collection for free!
-Before you jump right into it, read on to find out our tips and tricks for setting your propagation up for success.
+Propagation is fun and an easy way to grow your plant collection!
+Read on to find out our tips and tricks for setting your propagation up for success.

-The shipping process may not always be kind to plants so it’ll be natural to notice a dead leaf or partially decayed roots upon arrival.
+The shipping process may not always be kind to plants—it's natural to notice a dead leaf or partially decayed root upon arrival.
 Be sure to remove any dead/decaying plant material that may have succumbed to transit conditions.
-As long as healthy growth remains the cutting will still thrive!
+As long as some healthy growth remains, the cutting will still thrive.

-Inspect all parts of the cuttings to ensure there are no pests or signs of disease.
+Inspect all parts of the cutting to ensure there are no pests or signs of disease.
 Check the top and undersides of the leaves, the stems, and the roots if applicable.
-If your cuttings are pest and disease free you can integrate them right into your collection!
+If your cutting is pest and disease free, you can integrate it right into your collection.

 Otherwise, treat and quarantine the cuttings for about 1 week.
 You can refer to our Pest Guide if you’re unsure what some common plant pests may look like and how to treat them.

 Rooted vs unrooted

 If your cutting was rooted in soil then upon arrival it’ll be best to plant the cutting into a small planter with any standard indoor potting mix.
 Water the cutting, and provide ample light.

 If your cutting was rooted in water then upon arrival you can place it back into a clear glass vessel with fresh water to continue rooting.
 Usually, once the roots get about 2-3 inches long it’ll be safe to transfer them into soil.
 Or, you can go ahead and plant directly into soil if the roots are long enough upon arrival.